FME Version

 user_data | User Data |

 Press OK to close the window and then press OK again to add the writer.
 Accept the default name.
-Since we don’t need the Writer on the workspace we can right-click it and press Delete.
-When the window comes up asking you if you want to remove these readers and writers click No. This won’t delete the Writer we just created, it will just hide it in the background.
+Since we don’t need the Writer on the workspace, we can right-click it and press Delete.
+When the window comes up asking you if you want to remove these readers and writers, click No. This will not delete the Writer we just created; it will just hide it in the background.

 24. Add User Parameter for Output Format

-We need to create a parameter that will allow the user to choose whether they want to output a LAS file or a Point Cloud XYZ file.
+We need to create a parameter that allows the user to choose whether to output an LAS file or a Point Cloud XYZ file.

 Open up the User Parameter Manager window (again by right-clicking on User Parameters and selecting Manage User Parameters).
 Add a new Choice User Parameter.
 Set the following parameters: